Bibi694/Wireless-Network-Security-Assessment-/README.md

 	•	Configured wlan0 as AP, wlan1 as client, and wlan2 as monitor.
 	•	Captured the 4-way WPA handshake using airodump-ng.
 	•	Verified handshake in the .cap file.

+🔐 Task 2 — Weak Password Cracking
+	•	Used rockyou.txt wordlist for a dictionary attack.
+	•	Decompressed the wordlist and ran aircrack-ng against the captured handshake.
+	•	Successfully recovered weak passwords, proving the risk of simple passphrases.